-Information is one of law enforcement’s greatest resources.
-Law enforcement agencies need a database that provides information sharing and crime analysis tools.
-These types of tools allow officers to collect data related to persons, events, vehicles, and locations, and to share that information with other agencies.
-Crime analysis tools provide data regarding where and when specific types of crimes are committed, known offender information, related vehicles, weapons and property, and relationships between people, places, and incidents.
+Ready access to information is one of law enforcement’s greatest resources.
+Current technology allow officers to collect data related to persons, events, vehicles, and locations, and to share that information with other agencies.
+Crime analysis tools provide data regarding where sand when specific types of crimes are committed, known offender information, related vehicles, weapons and property, and relationships between people, places, and incidents.

 Tarleton’s initial funding provided services to sheriffs’ offices in the University’s thirty county primary service area.
-Since that time, the Initiative has grown to provide technology related services to sheriffs’ offices and police departments in a 75 county region in north, central and west Texas.
-To find out how your agency can participate in our initiative, contact one of our staff members.
+Since that time, the Initiative has grown to provide technology related services to sheriffs’ offices and police departments throughout Texas.
+To find out how your agency can participate in our initiative, contact our staff.